 The availability of finit.eu platform creates a whole new opportunity for European public libraries.
-As a product co-funded by the Erasmus+ Program of the European Union, the platform is available (under CC license) and open to libraries that would like to include adult financial education in their educational offerings.
+As a product co-funded by the European Union's Erasmus+ program, the platform is available (under CC license) and open to libraries that would like to include adult financial education in their educational offerings.
 Based on the Moodle environment, the content can be easily multiplied and adapted to the needs of libraries in a given country.
 In addition, the open system provides opportunities to build resources in your own language without significant financial outlays, which is invaluable for public libraries with limited budgets.
 Using Moodle also provides sustained access to existing resources.